 AMD Ryzen Threadripper 2990WX Q3-2018 32/64 3.00 GHz 4.20 GHz 64 MB 250 W DDR4-2933, quad-channel

-IBM POWER9 (dual 22-core) Q4-2017 44/176 2.80 GHz 3.40 GHz 120 MB N/A DDR4, Up to 16 TB DDR4
+IBM POWER9 (dual 22-core) Q4-2017 44/176 2.80 GHz 3.40 GHz 120 MB N/A DDR4, up to 16 TB DDR4

 So, still in theory, the big POWER9 configurations should compete with (and even beat) all these systems except the 2 x Xeon Gold 6138.